PEOPLE-ER/Wetland-Function-Assessment/ReadMe.md

 product, related to the “ecosystem disturbance and habitat structure” remote sensing enabled essential biodiversity variables (RS-EBVs) (Skidmore et al. 2021).
 EO time series have a proven capability in the detection of surface water location and vegetation inundation seasonality.
-Several initiatives aimed to use multi-spectral and radar time series (e.g. Joint Research Centre (JRC) global surface water permanence dataset based on Landsat time series (Pekel et al. 2016) and the ESA financed WorldWater project1 provide valuable information but are limited to the detection of surface water.
+Several initiatives aimed to use multi-spectral and radar time series such as the Joint Research Centre's (JRC) global surface water permanence dataset based on the Landsat time series (Pekel et al. 2016) and the ESA financed WorldWater project1 provide valuable information but are limited to the detection of surface water.
 Ecosystem restoration practitioners require tools to assess complex wetland ecosystems.
 However, challenges include working with large volumes of EO data, handling EO data time series, the complexity of